vuestorefront/vue-storefront/packages/core/docs/shopify/checkout.md

 * [useCart](/shopify/use-cart) provides additional information about the cart.

 ### Step 4: Go to Checkout
-In this step, redirect the customer on Shopify checkout page to complete the order.
+In this step, redirect the customer to Shopify checkout page to complete the order.

-First, obtain the checkout URL from cart object.
+First, obtain the checkout URL from the cart object.

 ```javascript
     const { cart, loadCart } = useCart();